lklab/mafia-chatbot-server/README.md

 3. In the root directory of the repository, create a file called `apikeys.json` and configure your API keys:
     * To get an OpenAI API key, visit [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys).
 Please note that payment is required to use the key.
-    * To obtain a Langchain API key, log in at [https://smith.langchain.com](https://smith.langchain.com) and generate your key.
+    * (optional) To obtain a Langchain API key, log in at [https://smith.langchain.com](https://smith.langchain.com) and generate your key.

 ``` json
 {